-SECTION 1 Introduction .
-40 Section 1.1 This chapter describes your coverage for Part D drugs 40 Section 1.2 Basic rules for the plan's Part D drug coverage 40 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service .
-41 Section 2.1 To have your prescription covered, use a network pharmacy 41 Section 2.2 Finding network pharmacies 41 Section 2.3 Using the plan's mail-order services 42 Section 2.4 How can you get a long-term supply of drugs?
-43 Section 2.5 When can you use a pharmacy that is not in the plan's network?
-43 SECTION 3 Your drugs need to be on the plan's "Drug List" .
-44 Section 3.1 The "Drug List" tells which Part D drugs are covered 44 Section 3.2 There are 5 "cost-sharing tiers" for drugs on the Drug List 45 Section 3.3 How can you find out if a specific drug is on the Drug List?
-46 SECTION 4 There are restrictions on coverage for some drugs .
-46 Section 4.1 Why do some drugs have restrictions?
-46 Section 4.2 What kinds of restrictions?
-47 Section 4.3 Do any of these restrictions apply to your drugs?
-47 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered? .
-48 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
-49 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
-50 SECTION 6 What if your coverage changes for one of your drugs? .
-51 Section 6.1 The Drug List can change during the year 51
+SECTION 1 Introduction 39 Section 1.1 This chapter describes your coverage for Part D drugs 39 Section 1.2 Basic rules for the plan's Part D drug coverage 39 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 40 Section 2.1 To have your prescription covered, use a network pharmacy 40 Section 2.2 Finding network pharmacies 40 Section 2.3 Using the plan's mail-order services 41 Section 2.4 How can you get a long-term supply of drugs?
+42 Section 2.5 When can you use a pharmacy that is not in the plan's network?
+42 SECTION 3 Your drugs need to be on the plan's "Drug List" 43 Section 3.1 The "Drug List" tells which Part D drugs are covered 43 Section 3.2 There are five (5) "cost-sharing tiers" for drugs on the Drug List 44 Section 3.3 How can you find out if a specific drug is on the Drug List?
+45 SECTION 4 There are restrictions on coverage for some drugs 45 Section 4.1 Why do some drugs have restrictions?
+45 Section 4.2 What kinds of restrictions?
+46 Section 4.3 Do any of these restrictions apply to your drugs?
+46 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+47 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered 47 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+47 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
+49 SECTION 6 What if your coverage changes for one of your drugs?
+50 Section 6.1 The Drug List can change during the year Section 6.2 What happens if coverage changes for a drug you are taking?
+50 SECTION 7 What types of drugs are not covered by the plan?
+52 Section 7.1 Types of drugs we do not cover 52

-SECTION 7 What types of drugs are not covered by the plan?
-53 Section 7.1 Types of drugs we do not cover 53 SECTION 8 Show your plan membership card when you fill a prescription 54 Section 8.1 Show your membership card 54 Section 8.2 What if you don't have your membership card with you?
-54 SECTION 9 Part D drug coverage in special situations 54 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by Original Medicare?
-54 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
-55 Section 9.3 What if you are taking drugs covered by Original Medicare?
-55 Section 9.4 What if you have a Medigap (Medicare Supplement Insurance) policy with prescription drug coverage?
-56 Section 9.5 What if you're also getting drug coverage from an employer or retiree group plan?
-56 Section 9.6 What if you are in Medicare-certified Hospice?
-57 SECTION 10 Programs on drug safety and managing medications 57 Section 10.1 Programs to help members use drugs safely 57 Section 10.2 Medication Therapy Management (MTM) program to help members manage their medications 58
+SECTION 8 Show your plan membership card when you fill a prescription 53 Section 8.1 Show your membership card 53 Section 8.2 What if you don't have your membership card with you?
+53 SECTION 9 Part D drug coverage in special situations 53 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by Original Medicare?
+53 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
+54 Section 9.3 What if you are taking drugs covered by Original Medicare?
+54 Section 9.4 What if you have a Medigap (Medicare Supplement Insurance) policy with prescription drug coverage?
+55 Section 9.5 What if you're also getting drug coverage from an employer or retiree group plan?
+55 Section 9.6 What if you are in Medicare-certified Hospice?
+56 SECTION 10 Programs on drug safety and managing medications 56 Section 10.1 Programs to help members use drugs safely 56 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 57 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications 57